 Is your son or daughter hoping to play sports competitively at the college level?
 Or might your kid be happier just playing for the love of the game?
 Experts share what you and your teen need to know so you can make the best game-time decision as a family.

 When I was getting up at the crack of dawn to get my kid to track practice, I had no illusions my son was a track star with Olympic dreams.
 He didn’t join the team for his love of running.
 He had to fill a hole in his college application.
 High school band and drama club were out, track was in.
 It was perfect: No cuts, no problem.
 I was thrilled he was moving his body.
 He enjoyed making new friends.
 It was a win-win.
 (No pun intended.)
 But for some kids and parents, sports are serious business.

 “All my son did in high school was eat, sleep, work out and study,” said Cari Kuprenas, mother of a DI water polo player at Princeton University.
-Unfortunately, living and breathing sports isn’t a guarantee that your next David Beckham or Serena Williams will get the Golden Ticket- the college scholarship or a spot on the varsity team.
+Unfortunately, living and breathing sports isn’t a guarantee that your next David Beckham or Serena Williams will get the Golden Ticket- the student athlete scholarships or a spot on the varsity team.
 But, your sports enthusiast could get a chance to play sports in college, if they plan it right and keep an open mind.

 Playing Sports in College

 The first step is to have a realistic conversation.
 Cecilia Castellano, vice provost for strategic enrollment planning at Bowling Green State University (BGSU) in Ohio, suggests assessing the following: “What is their skill level, level of interest, and commitment towards their sport?
 What are their academic and career goals?”